A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: Introduction

 \section{Introduction}

-Consider a situation where two elastic bodies that are in contact with each other, where the contact area exhibits friction.
-A common area where modelling of such problems can be found in the field of tire manufacturing \cite{bowden1964friction, clark1981mechanics}.
-Now, consider the scenario where one of the elastic bodies is very thin and almost planar in a curvilinear sense, in comparison to the other body.
-Then the thin body can be approximated by a shell or a membrane, and such models can be used to model skin abrasion caused by fabrics as a result of friction.
-Need for valid modelling techniques are immensely important in fields such as field of incontinence associated dermatitis \cite{cottenden2009analytical}, sports related skin trauma \cite{ bergfeld1985trauma} and cosmetics \cite{asserin2000measurement}.
-It is documented that abrasion damage to human skin in cases such as the jogger's nipple \cite{levit1977jogger} and dermatitis from clothing and attire \cite{wilkinson1985dermatitis} are caused by repetitive movement of fabrics on skin, and in cases such as pressure ulcers \cite{maklebust2001pressure} and juvenile plantar dermatitis \cite{shrank1979aetiology}, friction may worsen the problem.
-Thus, the goal of this reading is to present a simple but a mathematically valid model to model such problems, i.e. a mathematical model for a shell that is on an elastic foundation when subjected to a displacement-based friction condition in a \emph{static dry-friction} \cite{Kikuchi, Overney} setting.
+Consider a situation where two elastic bodies are in contact with each other and the contact region exhibits friction, where friction defined as the force that oppose potential relative motion between the two bodies.
+A common area where modelling of such problems can be found is in the field of tyre manufacturing \citep{bowden2001friction, clark1981mechanics}.
+Assume now where one of the elastic bodies is very thin and almost planar in a curvilinear sense relative to the other body.
+Then the thin body can be approximated by a shell or a membrane, and such models can be used to model skin abrasion caused by fabrics as a result of friction \cite{jayawardana2017quantifying}.
+There is a need for valid modelling techniques in fields such as sports related skin trauma \citep{bergfeld1985trauma} and cosmetics \citep{asserin2000measurement}.
+It is documented that abrasion damage to human skin in cases such as the jogger's nipple \citep{levit1977jogger} and dermatitis from clothing \citep{wilkinson1985dermatitis} are caused by repetitive movement of fabrics on skin, and in cases such as pressure ulcers \citep{maklebust2001pressure} and juvenile plantar dermatitis \citep{shrank1979aetiology}, friction may worsen the problem.
+The aim of this article is to present a simple but a mathematically valid method to model such problems, i.e. a mathematical model for a shell on an elastic foundation when subjected to a displacement-based friction condition in a \emph{static dry-friction} (see section 11.3 of Kikuchi and Oden \cite{Kikuchi}) setting.